evansims/writing/STRUCTURE.md

 - `image-delete` - Deletes images from the site.
 - `image-edit` - Edits images from the site.
 - `image-search` - Searches for images in the site.
+- `write` is an LLM-powered interactive CLI tool for managing content.